LaputanMachines/beautiful-nanaimo/_pages/contact.md

 Have a question about Strong Towns Nanaimo?
 We're happy to answer any of your questions!
 Email [**contact@beautifulnanaimo.ca**](mailto:contact@beautifulnanaimo.ca) with your questions and a member of the Strong Towns Nanaimo team will respond.

+## Event Suggestions

+Planning a local community event?
+Email [**events@beautifulnanaimo.ca**](mailto:events@beautifulnanaimo.ca ) with your event and a member of the Strong Towns Nanaimo team will add it to the calendar.

 ***